thePlatform/thePlatform-video-manager/README.md

 Tested up to: 4.0
 Stable tag: 1.2.2

-Manage your content hosted by MediaAMP and embed media in WordPress posts.
+Manage your content hosted by thePlatform and embed media in WordPress posts.

 # == Description ==
-View your content hosted by MediaAMP for Media and easily embed videos from your library in WordPress posts, modify media metadata, and upload new media.
+View your content hosted by thePlatform for Media and easily embed videos from your library in WordPress posts, modify media metadata, and upload new media.

 # == Installation ==